Rechargeable Hearing Aids in 2020 [Ultimate Guide]

 These hearing aids were well-received by both hearing aid wearers and hearing providers, and many in the industry began to view lithium-ion as the gold standard for rechargeable batteries.

-By 2019, all of the major hearing aid manufacturers except one had shifted to lithium-ion to power their hearing aids.
+By early 2020, every major hearing aid manufacturer had ditched silver-zinc batteries in favor of lithium-ion to power their hearing aids.

 Advantages of lithium-ion rechargeable hearing aid batteries